rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 {{% chapter_header "Webpack Environment Variables: Definition" "webpack-environment-variables-definition" %}}

 Sometimes you may want to know in your source code whether you are in development or production mode.
 For these cases you can specify dynamic environment variables via Webpack.
-Since you have a Webpack configuration file for each environment (dev, prod), you can define dedciated environment variables for them.
+Since you have a Webpack configuration file for each environment (dev, prod), you can define dedicated environment variables for them.
 In your *build-utils/webpack.dev.js*, define a environment variable the following way:

 {{< highlight javascript "hl_lines=1 6 7 8 9 10 11 12" >}}
 const { DefinePlugin } = require('webpack');